zpirzada/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 per Subnet.
 DNC will also expose an API to query $R$ of the Subnet, the `SubnetState` API.

 #### [[1-2]](phase-1/2-exhaustion.md) Subnet Exhaustion is calculated by DNC-RC
-DNC-RC will poll the `SubnetState` API to periodically check the Subnet utilization.
-DNC-RC will be configured with a lower and upper threshold ( $t$ and $T$ ) as fractions of the Subnet capacity $Q$.
-If the Subnet utilization crosses the upper threshold, DNC-RC will consider the Subnet "exhausted".
-If the Subnet utilization falls below the lower threshold, DNC-RC will consider the Subnet "not exhausted".
-Two values are necessary to induce hysteresis and avoid continous oscillation between the two states.
+DNC-RC will poll DNC's SubnetState API on a fixed interval to check the Subnet Utilization.
+If the Subnet Utilization crosses some configurable lower and upper thresholds, RC will consider that Subnet un-exhausted or exhausted, respectively, and will write the exhaustion state to the ClusterSubnet CRD.

-$$
-E = !E \text{(toggle exhaustion) when}\begin{cases}
-R \gt T \times Q &\text{if not exhausted}\\
-R \lt t \times Q &\text{if exhausted}
-\end{cases}
-$$

-If the Subnet is exhausted, DNC-RC will write an additional per-subnet CRD, the [`ClusterSubnetState`](https://github.com/Azure/azure-container-networking/blob/master/crd/clustersubnetstate/api/v1alpha1/clustersubnetstate.go), with a Status of `exhausted=true`.
-When the Subnet is not exhausted, DNC-RC will write the Status as `exhausted=false`.

 #### [[1-3]](phase-1/3-releaseips.md) IPs are released by CNS
-CNS will watch the `ClusterSubnetState` CRD and will update its internal state with the Subnet's exhaustion status.
-When the Subnet is exhausted, CNS will ignore the configured Batch size from the `NodeNetworkConfig`, and instead will scale in Batches of 1 IP.
-This will have the effect of releasing almost every unassigned IP back to the Subnet - 1 free IP will be kept in the Node's IPAM Pool, and scaling up or down will be done in increments of 1 IP.
+CNS will watch the `ClusterSubnet` CRD, scaling down and releasing IPs when the Subnet is marked as Exhausted.

 ### Phase 2
 The batch size $B$ is dynamically adjusted based on the current subnet utilization.
 The batch size is increased when the subnet utilization is low, and decreased when the subnet utilization is high.
 IPs are not assigned to a new Node until CNS requests them, allowing Nodes to start safely even in very constrained subnets.